 The Geriatric Psychiatry Fellowship at Baylor College of Medicine is accredited by the Accreditation Council of Graduate Medical Education.
-The fellowship is primarily housed in the Michael E. DeBakey Veteran’s Affairs Medical Center (MEDVAMC), which is an affiliate institution.
+The training occurs at the Michael E. DeBakey Veteran’s Affairs Medical Center (MEDVAMC) and the Baylor Psychiatry Clinic (BPC).
 The MEDVAMC is one of the nation’s largest VA hospitals and a member institution of the Texas Medical Center, the world’s largest medical center.
-Fellows will also rotate at the Harris Health System, which will widen their exposure to a diverse population.
+The BPC is the faculty and trainee clinic for the Menninger Department of Psychiatry and Behavioral Sciences.

-The MEDVAMC has a dedicated inpatient geriatric psychiatry unit with a teaching service which is headed by Ali Abbas Asghar-Ali, M.D., who is board certified in geriatric psychiatry.
-Over the course of their training, fellows can expect to be supervised by physicians with subspecialty training in geriatric psychiatry, psychosomatic psychiatry, neuropsychiatry, forensic psychiatry, geriatric medicine, and palliative care in a wide range of clinical venues.
+Over the course of their training, fellows are supervised by physicians with subspecialty training in geriatric psychiatry, consult liaison psychiatry, neuropsychiatry, geriatric medicine, and neuropsychology in a wide range of clinical venues.
 Interdisciplinary collaboration is a critical aspect of geriatric practice; fellows will work closely with nurses, psychologists, and social workers with geriatric expertise in interdisciplinary teams.

-These positions are paid by the Veterans Administration thereby making psychiatrists with J1 or other visas also eligible for participation in this one-year (PGY5-6) training program.
+Psychiatrists with J1 or other visas are eligible for participation in this one-year (PGY5-6) training program.
 Trainees must be graduates of an ACGME-accredited psychiatry residency program.